The Parametrised Complexity of Counting Small Sub-Hypergraphs

 \section{Introduction}

-Subgraph counting is one of the most studied problems in computer science.
-In its simplest form, the problem asks to count the copies of a graph $H$ in a graph $G$, where copies can be meant as induced subgraphs (edges and non-edges must match) or as subgraphs (only edges must match).
-Due to its relevance, many researchers studied subgraph counting and its variants, resulting in a rather complete understanding of its complexity.
-For example, we know the criteria for the tractability of subgraph counting along the class of allowed patterns, both for the induced case~\cite{ChenTW08} and the not-necessarily induced one~\cite{CurticapeanM14}.
-We have refined versions of those criteria for counting in sparse graphs~\cite{BR21}, including criteria for subgraphs that can be counted in linear time~\cite{BeraGLSS22}, as well as criteria for tractability of counting in dense graphs~\cite{bressan_counting_2024}, or of counting subgraphs with hereditary and edge-monotone properties~\cite{FockeR22,doring_counting_2024,DMW25}.
-We also have powerful conceptual tools, such as the ``homomorphism basis''~\cite{CurticapeanDM17} and its Fourier analysis~\cite{CN25-FourierAnalysis}, giving us a unifying view of subgraph counting and allowing us to prove non-trivial lower bounds.
+In the subgraph counting problem, the task is to count the copies of a graph $H$ (the \emph{pattern}) in a graph $G$ (the \emph{host}).
+As one of the most studied problems in computer science, a multitude of results give insights into the computational complexity of counting subgraphs.
+We understand the problem tractability along the class of allowed patterns, both for the induced case~\cite{ChenTW08} and the not-necessarily induced case~\cite{CurticapeanM14}.
+In addition, refined complexity characterizations exist for sparse graphs~\cite{BR21}, for linear-vs.-non-linear tractability~\cite{BeraGLSS22}, for dense graphs~\cite{bressan_counting_2024}, for counting subgraphs with hereditary and edge-monotone properties~\cite{FockeR22,doring_counting_2024,DMW25}, and more.
+Besides the results themselves, powerful conceptual tools, such as the ``homomorphism basis''~\cite{CurticapeanDM17} and Fourier analysis~\cite{CN25-FourierAnalysis}, provide a unifying view of subgraph counting.

-In stark contrast, our understanding of counting substructures of \emph{hypergraphs} is almost non-existent.
-Indeed, besides partial bounds on the complexity of counting homomorphisms, very little is known.
+In stark contrast, our understanding of counting substructures of \emph{hypergraphs} is almost non-existent: besides partial bounds for counting homomorphisms, very little is known.
 Yet, a growing body of literature highlights the many applications of sub-hypergraph counting, ranging from computational biology~\cite{hwang_learning_2008}, computer vision~\cite{huang_image_2010,jun_yu_adaptive_2012,agarwal_beyond_2005}, link prediction~\cite{benson_simplicial_2018,hwang_ahp_2022,li_link_2013}, and clustering~\cite{amburg_clustering_2020,zhou_learning_2006}, to name just a few examples.
 This is not surprising: counting subgraphs has itself several applications, notably in social network analysis and computational biology, and hypergraphs are strictly more expressive than graphs.
 Thus, one would expect sub-hypergraph counting to receive a comparable amount of attention as subgraph counting.
 In this work, we make a first and substantial step towards understanding the complexity of counting substructures in hypergraphs.